 Rapid advancements in the manufacturing industry have allowed companies to increase throughput on their production lines, reduce unplanned downtime, and manage connected assets with increasing precision.

 As manufacturers consolidate legacy systems and manual processes through smart manufacturing initiatives, the new digitally connected workflows have attracted criminals.
 Hackers have focused on these new targets to make quick money using disruption from ransomware.

 Facilitating a ransomware payment enables criminals and U.S. adversaries to profit and advance their illicit agendas.
-Due to the increase of criminal activity from sanctioned adversaries, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) issued an advisory.
+Due to increased criminal activity from sanctioned adversaries, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) issued an advisory.
 Collaboration with Federal agencies to determine if ransom payments violate OFAC regulations is strongly encouraged.

 Funding Criminal Activities

 For years, businesses impacted by ransomware were encouraged to begin the sometimes long recovery process or consider paying the ransom.
-Federal law enforcement has requested for years that victims of these malicious attacks inform Federal agencies and resist the urge to pay the ransom.
+For years, federal law enforcement has requested that victims of these malicious attacks inform Federal agencies and resist the urge to pay the ransom.
 As companies continue to seek more immediate pain relief by paying the ransom, Federal agencies have now recommended what could become new laws regarding future business practices.

 What are these changes, and why are they needed?
 Let’s find out.

 Backstory About Ransomware

-Ransomware continues to be one of the top business threats since 2015.
+Ransomware has continued to be one of the top business threats since 2015.
 As the name suggests, ransomware is a specialized form of malware that prevents users from accessing data on computers, servers, and networks.
-For unprepared leadership to regain access to their data, they have to pay a ransom with cryptocurrency, typically in Bitcoin.
+Unprepared leadership to regain access to their data has to pay a ransom with cryptocurrency, typically in Bitcoin.

-In many cases, these ransomware attacks come from Nation-State actors who target U.S. businesses for profit and damage.
+These ransomware attacks come from Nation-State actors who target U.S. businesses for profit and damage in many cases.
 Companies with a proper business continuity plan will quickly recover and continue revenue-generating operations.

 Why do companies pay the ransom?